BethBiodiversify/Rtesting/README.md

 # Rtesting

-Setting up github and testing it works
+Setting up github and testing it works This repo is for my analyses at RStudio::conf(2020).